in28minutes/learning-paths-cloud-and-devops/architectures/learning-microservices.md

 ### Social Media Post

 ```
-1: What is Microservices?
+1: What is a Microservice?
-2: Tools and technologies to use for developing Microservices?
+2: What is the role Spring Cloud, Docker, Kubernetes play in Microservices architectures?
-3: How should I get started to implement Microservices?
+3: How can I get started with implementing Microservices?

 These are some of the questions that a number of beginner reach out to me with.